 The District supports an economically active population of around 47,100 and has strengths in finance and business services, ICT including science and technology, retail, and accommodation and food services.
 Around 90% of businesses are small enterprises employing fewer than 10 people.
 Median wages for people working in the District are below the national average, and affordability of housing is a significant issue for the District, which can result in skill and labour shortages.
 Historically, unemployment has been relatively low but increased during the pandemic.
-It has fallen back significantly to 1.6% - the lowest in the county, but still slightly above the pre-pandemic level.
+It has fallen back significantly to 1.7% - the lowest in the county, but still slightly above the pre-pandemic level.
 The national and global economies have faced further uncertainty as a result of the Russian invasion of Ukraine and sharply rising prices, particularly for energy and fuel, which is impacting on disposable income and living standards.
-Although energy and fuel costs have dropped back, they are still significantly higher than prior to the invasion and food inflation continues to run at very high levels.
+Although energy and fuel costs, and the overall inflation rate, have dropped back, they are still significantly higher than prior to the invasion and food inflation continues to run at a high level.